 DNA damage repair

-Cells have tools to repair DNA damage.
+Cells have tools to repair damage.
 If it cannot be repaired, the body has ways to remove the damaged cell so that it cannot divide and create more damaged cells.
-This system isn't always perfect, and DNA damage and gene mutations can build up in cells.
+This system isn't always perfect, and damage and gene mutations can build up in cells.
 Over time, this can lead to cancer.

 - Cancers in people who do not have an inherited mutation are called "sporadic" cancers.